yujd10/A-REST-API/README.md

 #### Salutation: http://localhost:8080/hello
 ### Functions(all about GET):
 #### **How to use**
-Run the java program, then using the given url below in browsers or *Postman* and send **GET** requests !
+Run the java program, then using the given URL below in browsers or *Postman* and send **GET** requests !

 **Getting a juke or couple of jukes by**
 1. settingId: http://localhost:8080/jukes/settingid/{settingId}